vaibhavimukadam/BussinessForecasting-WalmartSaleAnalysis/README.md

 Model - Moving Average order 3
 -----
 Gives the best MAPE with good ACF1 value.
+Moving averages can be run at consistent interval to understand and be prepared for if there will be any influx for a particular time of the year.

 ---------------
 [Presenatation for Insights and plots](https://github.com/vaibhavimukadam/BussinessForecasting-WalmartSaleAnalysis/blob/master/BusinessForecasting_group9.pdf)